barryclark/jekyll-now/_posts/2020-12-07-devops-dashboard.md

 ### Embedding already rendered widgets

-Besides the possibility to render sever meters / widgets from source data, `Smashing` also allows integrating already rendered widgets.
+Besides the possibility to render widgets from source data, `Smashing` also allows integrating already rendered widgets.
 This is done using the `data-view="Iframe"`.
 We are using this to embed a full page Kibana dashboard (using max values for `data-sizex` and `data-sizey`):

 ```html
 <div class="gridster">